Therapy For Anxiety Rooted in Trauma & Attachment Wounds

 My work focuses on healing anxiety that is rooted in these kinds of deeper, often hidden wounds.
 If your anxiety feels more like everyday stress or work burnout without a trauma history, my approach may not be the best fit but I’m happy to refer you to support that might be more helpful for your current needs.

-• Sometimes trauma isn’t obvious - it doesn’t have to be a single, dramatic event.
+• Sometimes trauma isn’t obvious.
+It doesn’t have to be a single, dramatic event.
 Many people carry wounds from experiences that may feel subtle or even invisible, like emotional neglect, repeated dismissals, or early attachment disruptions.
 These experiences can deeply shape how anxiety and attachment patterns show up in your life.

 My work focuses on healing those underlying, often unrecognized, wounds that impact your nervous system and relationships.
 If you don’t identify with having trauma at all, or feel your anxiety comes solely from other sources, my approach might not be the best fit.
-But if you’re open to exploring how past experiences may be influencing your present, anxiety & attachment therapy can offer profound healing and relief.
+But if you’re open to exploring how past experiences may be influencing your present, anxiety and attachment therapy can offer profound healing and relief.

 You deserve more than just tips to “manage” anxiety.